leanprover/lean4/library/library.md

 The `classical` library imports the law of the excluded middle, choice functions, and propositional extensionality.
 See `logic/axioms` for details.

-The `hott` library is compatible with the standard library, but favors "proof relevant" versions of the logical connectives, based on `Type` rather than `Prop`.
-See `hott` for details.
+See also the `hott` library, a library for homotopy type theory based on a predicative foundation.